 Museum to Offer Day Camp

-The camp is for rising 1st, 2nd, and 3rd graders and will be held Monday, June 23, 9 a.m. – 1 p.m.
-The cost for the camp is $10 per camper.
-The museum requires at least 10 children to sign up in order to hold the camp, and class size is limited to the first 30 registrants.
-Campers should bring a sack lunch.
-The deadline to register is Monday, June 16, 2014.
+This camp is for rising 4th, 5th, and 6th graders and will be Tuesday, July 22 – Friday, July 25, 9 a.m. to 1 p.m. each day.
+The cost is $40 per camper, and the museum requires at least 10 children to sign up in order to hold the camp.
+Class size is limited to the first 30 registrants.
+Campers should bring a sack lunch each day.
+A historic snack will be provided by the museum.
+Contact April White or Amanda Nikkel at 793-2121 to register.
+The deadline to register is Wednesday, July 14, 2014.

 Old Independence serves a 12-county area: Baxter, Cleburne, Fulton, Independence, Izard, Jackson, Marion, Poinsett, Sharp, Stone, White, and Woodruff.
 Parts of these present-day counties comprised the original Independence County in 1820s Arkansas territory.

 The museum is located at 380 South 9th street, between Boswell and Vine Streets in Batesville.